0nix/ggj21/twine/evidence_questioning.md

 "Damn you Bayer!"
 Lieutenant Sessler shouts, enraged, before turning towards you and directing his anger at you.
 "And damn you too, Agent Brownie!
 If I am to be reprimanded, you will too, you pencil-necked imbecile."

 Sergeant Bayer snaps his fingers.
 He does this so loudly, it forces you to sit up and pay attention.
-It shook up Sessler before he continued to enumerate the ways you had just screwed yourself over in the process of doing your job.
+It shook up Sessler before he proceded to enumerate the ways you had just screwed yourself over in the process of doing your job.
 "No, no Lieutenant Sessler."
 He says in his professional, lecturing manner.
 "The Agent's duty is to report, which he has done gallantly.
 Yours, on the other hand, is to fall on your sword, chest-first, if our apparatus deems it necessary for it's continued survival.
 Any more expletives from you and I promise you that you will be sitting on the other side of that desk, Lieutenant."

 Filled with anger, and no words to convey it, Lieutenant Sessler sits down and growls like a dog that just got punished.
 He looks at you, and seeks your eyes when you avert them, daring you to look back.
 Sergeant Bayer takes his seat, draws in a deep breath, and shuffles the papers in front of him.
-He motions to continue the conversation and go no further.
+He motions to continue the examination and go no further on this subject.

 (super leader +2 and leader -1, no argument needed, passthrough)